stencila/hub/broker/README.md

 ## Purpose

-The `broker` is the mediator between task producers, such as the `director`, and `worker`s, the task consumers.
+The `broker` is the mediator between task producers, such as the `manager`, and `worker`s, the task consumers.
 To initiate a task, a producer sends a message to the `broker`'s queue, which the `broker` then delivers to a `worker`.

 ## Solution